A general approximator for strong-field ionization rates: Validation

 \subsection{Reconstruction of ionization probabilities}

 We begin by demonstrating, in Fig.~\ref{fig:P_fit}, the accuracy with which GASFIR reconstructs ionization probabilities for two-cycle laser pulses ($\tau_\mathrm{FWHM} = 2 \times 2 \pi / \omega_\mathrm{L}$) in a broad parameter range typical for strong-field experiments.
-For these tests, the input data consisted of a total number of 22 probabilities (shown by squares) calculated for two values of the peak laser intensity.
-We used numerical optimization to find the GASFIR parameters that best reproduce this data, see the first two rows of Table~\ref{tab:fit_params}.
+For these tests, the input data consisted of a total number of 51 probabilities (shown by diamonds) calculated for a single value of the peak laser intensity: $8 \times 10^{13}\,\text{W}/\text{cm}^2$.
+We used numerical optimization (further details are provided in Supplemental Materials \cite{SM} and in \cite{Edmond_GASFIR}) to find the GASFIR parameters that best reproduce this data, see the first two rows of Table~\ref{tab:fit_params}.

-In the same plots, we compare another set of 20 ionization probabilities (inverted triangles) against the GASFIR predictions.
-For both SFA and \emph{ab initio} data, the GASFIR results are very close to the training and validation data.
-From Fig.~\ref{fig:P_fit}, we also see that GASFIR successfully describes the effect of channel closing~\cite{milosevic_wavelength_2008}, which is responsible for the oscillations of the ionization probability with respect to $\lambda_\mathrm{L}$.
+In the same plots, we compare another set of ionization probabilities (circles) against the GASFIR predictions.
+For both SFA and \emph{ab initio} data, the GASFIR results are close to the training and validation data.
+The quality of agreement is worse for TDSE indicating that Eq.~\eqref{eq:fin_expr} only partially accounts for the role of the Coulomb force that the ion exerts on the photoelectron, as well as for the polarizability of the ground state (AC Stark shift).
+These effects influence channel closing~\cite{milosevic_wavelength_2008}, which we clearly see in both panels of Fig.~\ref{fig:P_fit} as the oscillations of the ionization probability with respect to $\lambda_\mathrm{L}$.
+Furthermore, the maximal intensity in this test ($1.5 \times 10^{14}\,\text{W}/\text{cm}^2$, green curve) exceeds the barrier-suppression intensity, which also violates the assumptions of the SFA derivation.
+Nevertheless, GASFIR's predictions are qualitatively correct.